-Once the study team has confirmed your family's eligibility to join the study, the genetic counsellor at your enrollment site will meet with you in person at the medical genetics clinic, by videoconference, or by telephone (depending on what your family prefers).
+Once the study team has confirmed their family's eligibility to join the study, the genetic counsellor at your enrollment site will meet with you in person at the medical genetics clinic, by videoconference, or by telephone (depending on what you prefer).

-- The genetic counsellor will describe the study to you in detail, provide information about the different types of genetic results your family could receive from WGS testing, and discuss the possible pros and cons of joining this study. - The genetic counsellor will ask you questions about the condition in your family and about your family history.
-She/he will draw your family tree to understand the biological relationships in your family and who is affected by the condition.

-- You will have the opportunity to have your questions answered. - If you agree to join the study, you will be asked to sign this consent form
+- The genetic counsellor will describe the study to you in detail, provide information about the different types of genetic results the family could receive from WGS testing, and discuss the possible pros and cons of joining this study. - The genetic counsellor will ask you questions about the condition in their family and about their family history.
+She/he will draw the family tree to understand the biological relationships in the family and who is affected by the condition. - You will have the opportunity to have your questions answered. - If you agree to have them join the study, you will be asked to sign this consent form

-Looking at your medical records
+Looking at their medical records

-We will ask you to sign an 'Authorization to Release Healthcare Information' consent form to review your medical records so we can better understand the condition in your family, including how it might be affecting you.
-Looking closely at your medical records will also help us to interpret your WGS results - i.e. whether any DNA variants we may find through WGS match the features of the condition in your family.
-Your records will be requested from the healthcare provider who referred you to the study and/or from other medical facilities you have visited in the past.
+We will ask you to sign an 'Authorization to Release Healthcare Information' consent form to review their medical records so we can better understand the condition in the family, including how it might be affecting them.
+Looking closely at your medical records will also help us to interpret the WGS results - i.e. whether any gene variants we may find through WGS match the features of the condition in the family.
+Their records will be requested from the healthcare provider who referred them to the study and/or from other medical facilities they have visited in the past.
 The types of records reviewed may include written reports from doctors, results of previous bloodwork (including any genetic testing), and/or imaging results (such as CT-scan or MRI results/images).

-If other family members' medical records are important in understanding the condition in your family, we will ask you whether it would be OK for you to approach your relative(s) to provide an information letter about the research study and a form to sign if they give us permission to review their records too.
+If other family members' medical records are important in understanding the condition in the family, we will ask you whether it would be OK for you to approach the relative(s) to provide an information letter about the research study and a form to sign if they give us permission to review their records too.
 This part is optional.
-We understand some family members may not agree to us reviewing their medical records, but you will still be eligible for the study.
+We understand some family members may not agree to us reviewing their medical records, but the individual you represent will still be eligible for the study.

-Photography
+Photography Photography

-We may ask to take photographs as a way of documenting the features of the condition in your family.
-Photos may include your face.
+We may ask to take photographs as a way of documenting the features of the condition in the family.
+Photos may include their face.
 Photos can help the study team remember and discuss the condition, especially if the photos show something that cannot be described as well in words.
 However, photos are optional.
 You can say 'no' to having photos taken and still take part in this study.
-At the end of this consent form, you will be given the choice of whether or not you consent to photos.
+At the end of this consent form, you will be given the choice of whether or not you consent to photos of the individual you represent.

-Any photos taken will be part of your research data and will be kept under the same secure conditions as the rest of your data, but separate from your other research data.
-They will only be available to the study team members.
-If it is important to include your photos in a future scientific presentation or publication to help other scientists and doctors understand this condition better, we will re-contact you to ask for separate consent, and you will have the right to say 'yes' or 'no'.
+Any photos taken will be part of their research data and will be kept under the same secure conditions as the rest of their data, but separate from their other research data.
+They will only be available to the research team members.
+If it is important to include their photos in a future scientific presentation or publication to help other scientists and doctors understand this condition better, we will re-contact you to ask for separate consent, and you will have the right to say 'yes' or 'no'.